Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

     In both options, the final request will be rewritten by the Dapr .NET SDK before it gets executed.
 In our case and for the GET operation it will be written to this request: `http://127.0.0.1:3500/v1/invoke/tasksmanager-backend-api/method/api/tasks?createdBy=tjoudeh@bitoftech.net`

+#### 1.5 Run Backend API and Frontend Web App Locally Using Dapr

-- We are ready now to verify changes on Frontend Web App and test locally, we need to run the Frontend Web App along with the Backend Web API and test locally that changes using the .NET SDK and invoking services via Dapr Sidecar are working as expected.
+We are ready now to verify the changes on the Frontend Web App and test locally.
+Therefore, we need to run the Frontend Web App along with the Backend Web API to ensure the Dapr Sidecar containers are working as expected.

 - Open another terminal inside VS Code, so that we can run the two commands shown below (ensure that you are on the right project directory when running each command).